-Speed Friending
+Casual Event: Speed Friending!

-15:15-16:30 ET Wednesday 22nd October
+Wednesday, October 22nd from 15:15 to 16:30 (ET).

 It's the first day of the conference, and you're not sure you recognise anybody's name in the Discord channel...never fear!
 This fun, low-pressure "networking" event is designed to help spark connections and introduce you to some fellow attendees you may see during the week ahead.
 If you're looking for collaborators, aca-advice, or just a plain old-fashioned fandom geek-out, this is a great place to start.